Lisa Cook: Fraud allegations and attempted firing

 On September 12, Reuters published an analysis of "loan [and] job-vetting forms" submitted by Cook, which multiple legal and financial experts say completely refute or dramatically weaken the claims of mortgage fraud.
 The documents reviewed by Reuters show "that Cook had declared the property [in Georgia] as a 'vacation home'" rather than a principal residence as claimed by Trump administration officials; they include both a loan estimate document submitted to her mortgage lender, as well as the SF-86 document submitted by U.S. government officials during background checks.
 Reuters also noted that "standard federal mortgage paperwork" specifically allows for exceptions from the use of mortgaged properties as primary residence, if agreed in writing.
 Property records also showed that Cook never sought a primary residence tax exemption in Georgia.
 On September 13, "lawyers for Ms. Cook referenced the newly unearthed documents in urging a panel of judges to allow her to continue serving".
-On November 18, Cook's attorneys sent a letter to Attorney General Pam Bondi in response to the Pulse's criminal referral that argued the claims were "baseless".
+On November 18, Cook's attorneys sent a letter to Attorney General Pam Bondi in response to the Pulte's criminal referral that argued the claims were "baseless".

 On September 15, the U.S. Court of Appeals for the District of Columbia Circuit upheld the September 9 ruling from the U.S. District Court for the District of Columbia.
 This ruling allowed Cook to vote at the September 16 Federal Open Market Committee meeting the day after the ruling.
 The same day, Reuters reported that a request made to the tax assessor of Ann Arbor, Michigan did not reveal any violation of primary residence rules related to tax exemptions for Cook's property in the city.
 On September 18, the Trump administration petitioned the U.S. Supreme Court with an emergency appeal to lift the lower court rulings.

-On October 1, the Supreme Court allowed Cook to remain in her position until they heard oral arguments in January 2026.
+On October 1, the Supreme Court rejected an immediate decision and allowed Cook to remain in her position until her case is decided.
+On January 21 of 2026, the Supreme Court heard oral arguments for the case.
+A key concern with justices was the independence of the Federal Reserve Board of Governors if the governors can be removed by the president when the president is the motivated by setting interest rates to the rate he or she wants the rates to be.
+Justice Kavanaugh had stated that, "Once these tools are unleashed, they are used by both sides.”
+He also gave the warning that, “We have to be aware of what we’re doing and the consequences of your position for the structure of the government".

+On June 29, 2026, the U.S. Supreme Court, in a 5-4 ruling, found Cook's firing to be unconstitutional during the litigation.

+In early August 2026, a month after the Supreme Court ruling, the White House notified Cook that Trump was "considering" firing her and gave her three weeks to respond.